skarrmann/morizon/README.md

 Morizon is a 5-row version of the Horizon keyboard.

-This project is a direct copy of the Horizon project, with files modified to support this 5-row layout.
+This project is a direct modification of the Horizon project.
+The schematic and PCB have been modified to support this 5-row layout.

 Please refer to the [Horizon repository]([Horizon keyboard](https://github.com/skarrmann/horizon) for project documentation.
-Only Morizon-specific changes are noted below!
+Only Morizon-specific details are noted below!

+## Current status

+* **COMPLETED**
+    * 2022/02/05: Design Choc and MX boards
+    * 2022/02/05: Write QMK firmware
+* **TODO**
+    * Final design inspection
+    * Order PCBs from JLCPCB
+    * Build keyboard
+    * Add keyboard photos to this repo and QMK keyboard readme
+    * Test QMK firmware on actual hardware, and submit PR to official QMK repo
+    * Write ZMK firmware

 ## Keyboard firmware

+* QMK
+    * Morizon keyboard is defined in [skarrmann's QMK fork, in branch `feature/morizon`](https://github.com/skarrmann/qmk_firmware/tree/feature/morizon/keyboards/morizon)
+    * I will make a pull request into the official QMK repo once the keyboard is physically built and tested.
+* ZMK
-**TBD**
+    * **TBD**

 ## Bill of materials